 Dr. Dolins also teaches the undergraduate senior capstone project.
 For the capstone project, Bradley University has collaborated on projects with the Smithsonian Tropical Research Institute (STRI) for many years.
 Students designed and built a forest science database and reporting and analysis tools for STRI.
 The database and software tools have been deployed for over 30 plots worldwide.
 Two groups of students have visited Barro Colorado Island in Panama for this course.
-Other projects also include collaborations with the Department of Biology and the Department of Mechanical Engineering, Caterpillar Inc., John H. Stroger, Jr. Hospital of Cook County, Eli Lilly and Company.
+Other projects also include collaborations with the Department of Biology, the Department of Mechanical Engineering, Caterpillar Inc., John H. Stroger, Jr. Hospital of Cook County, Eli Lilly and Company.

 Dr. Dolins has research interests in data warehousing, big data, data mining, and medical informatics.
 He has co-authored one book, written numerous refereed journal papers, and filed four patents.
 At Bradley University, he has received two grants from NSF and a Caterpillar Fellowship on work related to forest science databases.

 Dr. Dolins has served as the chair of the Department of Computer Science & Information Systems since 2009.
 He is an academic advisor for senior computer science and computer information systems majors.